 So who can you trust?

 The technology being used in today’s businesses is more powerful than ever.
-Remote work, cloud-base solutions, connected OT… tools and systems are helping to increase productivity and drive digital transformation.
-But this increased visibility of IT and its key role in business operations now sees it under greater scrutiny, especially when it comes to trusting those with access to this now critical infrastructure.
+Remote work, cloud-based solutions, connected OT… tools, and systems are helping to increase productivity and drive digital transformation.
+But this increased visibility of IT and its key role in business operations now see it under greater scrutiny, especially when it comes to trusting those with access to this now critical infrastructure.